dcoxall/learn-ruby/01-the-absolute-basics/01-variables-and-methods.md

 Notice how we can now remove the line where we set the value of the `tax` variable.
 This has moved into the arguments list.
 By using the `=` symbol in the arguments we are setting a *default* value which we can override as demonstrated in the last example.

 That's the end of the first lesson.
-The next lesson we will cover a more complicated topic of Classes and Objects.
+The next lesson we will cover a more complicated topic of [Classes and Objects][classes_and_objects].

+[classes_and_objects]: 02-classes-and-objects.md "Learn Ruby: 01-02 Classes & Objects"